 A camera or ultrasound imaging device will be placed over your affected eye to record its surface and collect information regarding the lens.
 The device will send information to a computer that will allow it to precisely program the laser for the correct size, depth and location of the incisions required.

-Instead of a scalpel in the case of a traditional cataract surgery, the surgeon will use a laser to make an incision in the cornea and create an opening in the lens capsule.
+Instead of a scalpel in the case of traditional cataract surgery, the surgeon will use a laser to make an incision in the cornea and create an opening in the lens capsule.
 The laser may also help soften the cataract.
 A probe that applies ultrasound will be inserted just like in traditional cataract surgery to break up the cataract, in order for it to be suctioned out of the eye.
 Next, the IOL is implanted and the corneal incision is sealed without stitches.